SYNOPSIS

 -M -

-pipes all output through an internal pager similar to the more command.
-At the end of a screenful of output, zipinfo pauses with a --More-- prompt; the next screenful may be viewed by pressing the Enter (Return) key or the space bar. zipinfo can be terminated by pressing the q key and, on some systems, the Enter/Return key.
-Unlike more, there is no forward-searching or editing capability.
-Also, zipinfo doesn't notice if long lines wrap at the edge of the screen, effectively resulting in the printing of two or more lines and the likelihood that some text will scroll off the top of the screen before being viewed.
-On some systems, the of available lines on the screen is not detected, in which case zipinfo assumes the height is 24 lines.
+pipe all output through an internal pager similar to the Unix more command.
+At the end of a screenful of output, zipinfo pauses with a ``--More--'' prompt; the next screenful may be viewed by pressing the Enter (Return) key or the space bar. zipinfo can be terminated by pressing the ``q'' key and, on some systems, the Enter/Return key.
+Unlike Unix more, there is no forward-searching or editing capability.
+Also, zipinfo and unzip do not notice if long lines wrap at the edge of the screen, effectively resulting in the printing of two or more lines and the likelihood that some text will scroll off the top of the screen before being viewed.
+On some systems the number of available lines on the screen is not detected, in which case zipinfo assumes the height is 24 lines.

 -t -

-lists totals for files listed or for all files.
-The number of files listed, their uncompressed and compressed total sizes, and their overall compression factor are printed; or, if only the totals line is being printed, the values for the entire archive are given.
+list totals for files listed or for all files.
+The number of files listed, their uncompressed and compressed total sizes, and their overall compression factor is printed; or, if only the totals line is being printed, the values for the entire archive are given.
+The compressed total size does not include the 12 additional header bytes of each encrypted entry.
 Note that the total compressed (data) size will never match the actual zipfile size, since the latter includes all of the internal zipfile headers in addition to the compressed data.

 -T -